Khushi-Balia/le-transpiler/README.md

-write your code in your syntax
+Write your code in your syntax
 ```
 ./le-transpiler pylox.test
 ```
 <img src="/images/n3.png" alt="drawing" width="500"/>

-A temp. c file will be generate in your tmp folder in the computer as we have mentioned while doing file handling in  [code_printer.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/code_printer.c)
+A temp. c file will be generate in your tmp folder in the computer that we have specified in file handling in  [code_printer.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/code_printer.c)

 <img src="/images/n4.png" alt="drawing" width="500"/>

 ----
-## compiling through make
+## Compiling using make

-Let’s try to compile our source code using make make a ``` make ``` file in your tmp
+Compile the generated source code using make make a ``` makefile ```  in your tmp folder
 ```
 cd tmp
 make